pow-auth/pow/README.md

 You can use `Pow.Plug.current_user/1` to fetch the current user from the connection.

-This can be used to show sign in or sign out links in your Phoenix template:
+This can be used to show the sign in or sign out links in your Phoenix template:

 ```elixir
 <%= if Pow.Plug.current_user(@conn) do %>